top of page

 Babies and toddlers learn best through sensory experiences.
 Interactive books provide multiple sensory inputs that help build neural connections in the brain.
 When a child touches a textured page, lifts a flap, or listens to sounds embedded in the book, they engage different senses simultaneously.
 This multisensory stimulation supports:

-• Cognitive skills: Recognizing shapes, colors, and patterns enhances memory and problem-solving abilities.
+• Cognitive skills: Recognizing shapes, colours, and patterns enhances memory and problem-solving abilities.

 • Language development: Hearing words and associating them with images or actions helps build vocabulary and comprehension.